We work in partnership with landowners to ensure protected areas flourish.

 There are also usually restrictions on activities you can do in the protected area, such as grazing, removing native vegetation, diverting water from wetlands, and construction.

-Your Regional Rep will visit your covenant every two years to assess the covenant and can give you advice on managing challenges.
+Your regional representative will visit your covenant every two years to assess the covenant and can give you advice on managing challenges.
 Reps can also help work with you to seek funding to help with projects on your protected land, such as weed control, predator control or re-vegetation.

 If your protected land is changing hands, it is helpful if you give us the contact details of the new landowner.
 We can get in touch with them as soon as possible to make sure they understand the protection that is in place.